Allow related issues to be started/due on the same date.

 Instead of moving the B date out a day after the due date of A, set the start date of B to the due date of A and then let me change the start date of B if it needs to be the next day.

-#1 Updated by Christopher Lörken about 9 years ago
+#1 Updated by Christopher Lörken over 9 years ago

 I've encountered the same issue.